jndiogo/sibila/README.md

 ## Docs

-The docs explain the main concepts, include examples and an API reference: [https://jndiogo.github.io/sibila/](https://jndiogo.github.io/sibila/)
+[The docs explain](https://jndiogo.github.io/sibila/) the main concepts, include examples and an API reference.

 ## Installation